 As my lab members and I strive to impact the wellbeing and capacity of members of society through my research, my public outreach activities are many and wide-ranging.
 We invite people of all ages and capabilities to visit our lab and participate in workshops conducted inside our lab and outside our lab in our research test-beds and in other public venues.

-We are currently collaboarting with the Tompkins County Public Library, the History Center in Tompkins County, the Science Center, and Dryden High School.
+In New York State, we are currently collaboarting with the Tompkins County Public Library, the History Center in Tompkins County, the Science Center, and Dryden Central School District.

 Interim Chair, Design + Environmental Analysis (DEA) (Spring 2021)

 M.S., Archecture, University of Pennsylvania

 M.Arch., University of Illinois at Chicago